 - Headteachers,

-- Governors.
+- Governors,

 - Teachers in charge of School Swimming and Water Safety within their school,

 - Leisure providers,

 - Swimming teachers,

 - School staff accompanying pupils to their school swimming lessons.

-Working in partnership will ensure a consistent joined up approach in the planning and delivery of safe, quality school swimming and water safety lessons.
+Working in partnership will ensure a collaborative approach in the planning and delivery of safe, quality school swimming and water safety lessons.